DeskFanzin/RangeNetTrt8/README.md

  RangeNetTrt8

-## Purpose
+# IMPORTANT NOTE! #

-1. **This is a fork for using rangenet_lib with SuMa++** As Suma++ uses old tensorrt versions, I found that upgrading the dependencies would be useful.
+. **This is a fork for using rangenet_lib with SuMa++** As Suma++ uses old tensorrt versions, I found that upgrading the dependencies would be useful.
 So here it is, a new version of rangenet_lib especifically for usage with SuMa++.
 Most of the work was done by natsu-akatsuki, the original owner of this repo.
 Please be aware that ROS or any functions besides infer example are not implemented!

+## Purpose

-2. **Use more newer dependencies and APIs**.
+1. **Use more newer dependencies and APIs**.
 Specifically, we deploy the [RangeNet repository](https://github.com/PRBonn/rangenet_lib) in an environment with TensorRT 8+, Ubuntu 20.04+, remove Boost dependency, manage TensorRT objects and GPU memory with smart pointers, and provide ROS demo.

 3. <b>Faster Performance</b>.
 Resolve the issue of reduced segmentation accuracy when using FP16 ([issue#9](https://github.com/PRBonn/rangenet_lib/issues/9)), achieving a significant speed boost without sacrificing accuracy.
 Preprocess data using CUDA.
 Perform KNN post-processing with libtorch (refer to [here](https://github.com/PRBonn/lidar-bonnetal/blob/master/train/tasks/semantic/postproc/KNN.py)).